Dubai: Air

 The development of Al Maktoum International Airport (IATA: DWC) was announced in 2004.
 The first phase of the airport, featuring one A380 capable runway, 64 remote stands, one cargo terminal with an annual capacity for 250,000 tonnes of cargo, and a passenger terminal building designed to accommodate five million passengers per year, has been opened.
-When completed, Dubai World Central-Al Maktoum International will be the largest airport in the world with five runways, four terminal buildings and capacity for 160 million passengers and 12 million tons of cargo.
+When completed, Dubai World Central-Al Maktoum International will be the largest airport in the world with five runways, four terminal buildings, and capacity for 160 million passengers and 12 million tons of cargo.

-Metro rail
+Rail

 Dubai Metro consists of two lines (Red line and Green line) which run through the financial and residential areas of the city.
 It was opened in September 2009.
 UK-based international service company Serco is responsible for operating the metro.

-The Red Line as of 2020, which has 29 stations (4 underground, 24 elevated and 1 at ground level) running from Rashidiya Station to UAE Xchange Station in Jebel Ali, is the major backbone line.
+The Red Line is the major backbone, with 29 stations (4 underground, 24 elevated, and 1 at ground level) running from Rashidiya Station to UAE Xchange Station in Jebel Ali.
 The Green Line, running from the Etisalat Station to the Creek Station, has 20 stations (8 underground, 12 elevated).
-An extension to the Red Line connecting the EXPO 2020 site opened on June 1, 2021.
+An extension to the Red Line connecting the EXPO 2020 site opened on 1 June 2021.
 A Blue and a Purple Line have also been planned.
 The Dubai Metro is the first urban train network in the Arabian Peninsula.
 The trains are fully automated and driverless.

-Palm Jumeirah Monorail

 A monorail line connecting the Palm Jumeirah to the mainland opened on 30 April 2009.
 It is the first monorail in the Middle East.
 An extension to connect to the Red Line of the Dubai Metro is planned.

-Tram

-A tramway located in Al Sufouh, will run for 14.5 km along Al Sufouh Road from Dubai Marina to the Burj Al Arab and the Mall of the Emirates with two interchanges with Dubai Metro's Red Line.
+A tramway located in Al Sufouh runs for 14.5 km along Al Sufouh Road from Dubai Marina to the Burj Al Arab and the Mall of the Emirates with two interchanges with Dubai Metro Red Line.
 The first section, a 10.6 km long tram line which serves 11 stations, was opened in 2014.

-High-speed rail

-Dubai has announced it will complete a link of the UAE high-speed rail system which is planned to link with the whole GCC (Gulf Cooperation Council, also known as Cooperation Council for the Arab States of the Gulf) and then possibly Europe.
-The High-Speed Rail will serve passengers and cargo.
+Dubai has announced it will complete a link of the UAE high-speed rail system which is planned to link with the whole GCC (Gulf Cooperation Council, also known as Cooperation Council for the Arab States of the Gulf), and then possibly Europe.
+The high-speed rail will support passengers and cargo.